Tateyama Kendo and Iaido Club

 4. You are required to read, understand and agree to follow without exception, the dojo rules.

-You'll start with Fundamentals Classes until you have achieved an adequate level in the basic techniques.
-Once you and the instructor are comfortable, you can join regular practices too.
+New members start with Fundamentals until an adequate level with the basic techniques is achieved.
+Once you and the instructor are comfortable, you can progress to more advanced techniques as well..

 As a beginner the only essential item you are required to have in order to practice is a shinai (bamboo practice sword).
 These typically cost $40.
 This is the only piece of equipment you will need for the first year of practice.